 Large-scale manufacturing is inherently risky, so if a particular item comes onto the market which has limited effective demand – i.e., the number of users who not only wish to buy but also have the financial means to do so – then companies tend to stand back until a solid discount electronics sector has been established to mitigate the risks by catering to the largest share of the global population.

-Televisions/soap boxes/TVs constitute one of the oldest and most coveted forms of discount electronics available.
+Televisions/soap boxes/TVs constitute one of the oldest and most coveted forms of discount electronics, and continue to top Holiday wish lists each year.

 Historically, live television news broadcasts were of central importance to American families, as both the information received + family time spent together held ritual-like significance for many.